hhblaze/SharmIPC/README.md

 void MakeRemoteRequestWithoutResponse()
 {
-	 //Making remote request (RPC)
-	 Tuple<bool,byte[]> res = sm.RemoteRequest(new byte[512]);
+	 //Making remote request (a la send and forget) Tuple<bool,byte[]> res = sm.RemoteRequest(new byte[512]);

 	 if(!res.Item1)
 	 {
 	 	//Our request was not cached for sending, we can do something }
 }